A creative image of a keyhole representing how stakeholder segmentation can unlock better business results.

 How deep should you go in stakeholder segmentation?
 As deep as you possibly can.

-Consider, for example, segmenting your stakeholders by subgroups that cut across these categories – such as by specific age ranges, educational backgrounds, industry subtypes, political leanings, and even how they became aware of your organization and familiar enough to answer a survey about you.
+Consider, for example, segmenting your stakeholders based on subgroups that cut across these categories – such as by specific age ranges, educational backgrounds, industry subtypes, political leanings, and even how they became aware of your organization and familiar enough to answer a survey about you.

 The possibilities are limitless, the insights invaluable.